OhioIoT-ESP32-WiFi-Examples/Intro-To-Events/README.md

 		└── [your_sketch]/             <-- your sketch
 			└── [your_sketch].ino
 ```
-Copy the contents from main.cpp into Arduino IDE and it will work.
+Copy the contents from main.cpp into Arduino IDE and it will work, once the library has been copied into your shared *libraries/* folder

 ## About